theRealYoshi/hiphy-app/README.md

 ### Phase 1: User Authentication, Note Model and JSON API (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+In Phase 1, I will begin by setting up user login and authentication area on the index page.
+There will be one model that holds the Gifs, one model that holds tags.
+The react view components for the index page and show page (each individual gif) will be created for the index and show pages.
+Show pages will also show the tags associated with that gif.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture, Gif CRUD (3 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Phase 2 is focused on setting up the Flux architecture.
+After the basic Flux architecture has been set up, a Gif store will be set up.
+I will create the basic index view for all Gifs for the index page and a individual Gif view for all show pages.
+I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Collections and Search (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds organization to the Gifs.
+Gifs belong to a collection and each collection has its own `Index` view.
+Create React View for Collection.
+Collection is a term for a group of gifs within one category but not Tag.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Allow Complex Styling of Gifs and Sharing (2 day)

-Using quill.js, allow for complex styling of notes.
+- On hover Gif will play (using css)
+- On show page play Gif automatically
+- Show page for each Gif will feature share link with unique tag, that links back to the show page.
+- Tidy up all design across site
+- Add more seed data
+- Pagination / infinite scroll for gifs index

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Copy Paste on facebook or slack (1.5 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+- Nest within iframes?
+Embed within iframes?
+-

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).

 ### Bonus Features (TBD)
+- [ ] Pagination / infinite scroll for gifs Index
+- [ ] Gif converter from video
-- [ ] Prettify transitions
+- [ ] Share through gifs on slack
 - [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
-- [ ] Pagination / infinite scroll for Notes Index
-- [ ] Multiple sessions
+- [ ] User favorites

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md